BlancheBerneron/GreenPeace.github.io/index.md

 As you all know, climate change refers to long-term shifts in temperatures and weather patterns.
 These shifts can be natural, such as through variations in the solar cycle.
 Nevertheless, since the 1800s, human activities have been the [main driver of climate change](https://www.ipcc.ch/site/assets/uploads/sites/2/2018/12/ST1.5_OCE_LR.pdf), more precisely in global warming.
 Indeed, in the last decades we observe a general increase in average temperatures of the Earth, which modifies the weather balances and ecosystems.
 At the pace of current CO2 emissions, scientists expect an increase of between 1.5° and 5.3°C in average temperature by 2100.
-If no action is taken, it would have harmful consequences to humanity and the biosphere.
+If no action is taken, it will have harmful consequences to humanity and the biosphere.

-All these previous scientific facts need to be vulgarized and reach the general population to all act in an eco-responsible way in their daily life.
-Public awareness is important to increase enthusiasm and support, simulate self-mobilisation and action, and mobilise local knowledge and resources.
-Raising political awareness is important as policy makers and politicians are key actors in the policy process of adaptation.
-This motivates our research today, how best can we understand
+It is critical that these scientific *facts* be widely dissimenated and understood by the general population.
+This will empower the public to take the necessary steps to curb climate change and reduce their carbon footprint.
+This topic is hugely relevant today and for future generaitons, and it is critical that we understand how the media discusses climate change to form our campaigns and future research efforts.

 ## Goal
 We want to understand how to create a productive awareness campaign about climate change.
-Using innovative new datasets like “Quotebank" database and Robertson's website political scores, we aim to understand the climate change landscape in the media over the last five years.
+Using “Quotebank" and Robertson's website political scores, we quantify the climate change landscape in the media over the last five years.
+This article will serve as our foundation when forming our future climate change awareness campaigns.

-This article should serve as a head start for people searching how to target a Climate Change awareness campaign.

 ## Research Questions
-During this article we will answer to the following questions:
+Throughout this article we will answer the following questions:
 * What were the topics and events that triggered conversation about climate change?
-* Who are the main personalities driving the climate change topic?
+* Who are the main personalities driving the climate change discussion?
 * Which news sites focus most on climate change?
-       * Which news sites focus on what issues?
+       * What issues do they focus on?
 * How are the issues politicized?
-* Is climate change getting more polarzied?
+* Is climate change getting more polarized?

-## How we did it
+## The data
-We built our dataset from Quotebank, an open corpus of 178 million quotations attributed to the speakers who uttered them, extracted from 162 million English news articles published between 2008 and 2020.
+We built our dataset from Quotebank, an open corpus of 178 million quotations attributed to the speakers who uttered them.
+These quotes were extracted from 162 million English news articles published between 2015 and 2020.
 Additionally, we filtered the dataset and took only climate change related quotes.

 We wanted to have as much data as possible to have an accurate analysis.
 The final climate change database is composed of: